For third party promoters

 If you put out advertising about a candidate, party or election issue, but are not a candidate or party yourself, you're a third party promoter.
 Learn the rules you must follow when you advertise and campaign during an election.

-All your advertisements must include your name and address, so people can see who's promoting them.
+All your advertisements must include your contact details, so people can see who's promoting them.

-The regulated period for the 2023 General Election will run from Friday 14 July to Friday 13 October 2023.
+The regulated period for the 2026 General Election will run from Friday 7 August to Friday 6 November 2026.
+The limits for the 2026 election are:

 You're also responsible for keeping a record of your expenses.
 If you spend over $100,000, you'll need to report your expenses to us after the election.